XRPLF/XRPL-Standards/XLS-0069d-simulate/README.md

 If you're trying to run a complex transaction, or just a DEX transaction, it can be difficult to replicate the entire system in a testnet.
 There may also be factors and edgecases that your transaction will run into that you simply don't think about replicating in your testnet recreation.

-### A.7: Why isn’t this function instead called [insert alternative here]?
+### A.8: Why isn’t this function instead called [insert alternative here]?
 Several other names were considered during the ideation process, such as `submit_dry_run`, `dry_run`, or `preview`, or even just including a `dry_run: true` parameter in the submit method.
-We decided against having the word “submit” anywhere in the name of the method to avoid confusion from people thinking that the method actually submits a transaction, and the name "simulate" has some precedent in being used by other systems and APIs.
+We decided against having the word `“submit”` anywhere in the name of the method to avoid confusion from people thinking that the method actually submits a transaction, and the name `"simulate"` has some precedent in being used by other systems and APIs.

 ## Appendix B: Example Use Cases